JanssenProject/jans/docs/janssen-server/fido/README.md

 - Registration requests
 - Assertion completions

 This information helps system administrators to monitor the health and adoption rate of MFA methods.
+See [Passkey Telemetry & Metrics](passkey-telemetry.md) for what is collected, how aggregation and retention work, and how to consume the data.

 ### Interception Scripts
 Custom scripts drive Janssen's extensibility.
 Developers can hook into attestation and assertion cycles (start and finish hooks) to perform custom user validations, query risk engines, modify returned assertion/attestation parameters, or integrate external authorization rules during WebAuthn sessions.